graceyin1218/MCKVRP/README.md

 - choose which to minimize: distance, time, or overall cost (usually time)
 - capacities on depots

-- max number of vehicles? (finite at a certain point?)
+- max number of vehicles? (ex: a company can hire at most 10 trucks)

 ### Features that would be cool:
 - curb issue
 - automate execution (keeping map and depots the same)
+- break for drivers?
+- route seeds?

 #### Approximate time: